-Terpenes affect how our body absorbs and reacts to cannabinoids through something called the entourage effect.
+It affect how our body absorbs and reacts to cannabinoids through something called the entourage effect.
 This may include greater improvement of symptoms, reduced side effects.
-Thus, taking a full-spectrum or broad-spectrum formulation which contains terpenes may have a more beneficial impact than pure CBD isolate.
+Thus, full-spectrum or broad-spectrum formulation which contains terpenes may have a more beneficial impact than pure CBD isolate.

 What are some common terpenes?

 It is widely available from a variety of plants, fruits, and herbs, giving them their characteristic scent.
 The cannabis plant contains high concentrations of terpenes.
 While terpenes appear to have health-related benefits for humans, further research must be conducted to understand and support these benefit claims.